 Once all of the Last Call issues have been responded to, a vote is taken on approval of the resulting document and transition to the next maturity level.
 Formal approval voting must be announced and conducted via the PWG-ANNOUNCE mailing list.
-Each organization represented on the PWG has one vote.
 The formal approval voting period must last at least 10 full working days and may be longer at the discretion of the WG Chair.